why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/install_podman.md

 [registries.block]
 registries = []
 ```
-As I'm using openSUSE so I do have `registry.opensuse.org` added to my registries out of the box.
+On openSUSE you will have `registry.opensuse.org` added to your registries out of the box which is the official registry of the openSUSE project.
 You can add for example `quay.io` to this list to be able to search, pull, and push from/to Quay.
+When searching or pulling a container from a registry, `Podman` will check the registries from `/etc/containers/registries.conf` listed under `[registries.search]` block. `Podman` will check the URI in the order they're added in `[registries.search]`.

 #### Login to registry